davidmccl/Constrained-Pareto-Maximum-Entropy-Search---cPMES/README.md

 ## Overview

 The goal of this project is to provide a reproducible implementation of cPMES.
-The framework is built upon a combination of Multi-Objective Bayesian Optimization (BO) and the Multi-Type Mean-Field Reinforcement Learning algorithm to tackle the problem of efficient contract design with Reinforcement Learning agents.
+The framework is built upon a combination of Multi-Objective Bayesian Optimization (BO) and the Multi Type Mean Field Reinforcement Learning algorithm to tackle the problem of efficient contract design with Reinforcement Learning agents.

 ## Repository Structure